KodeNet/Kode-Docs/pages/01.docs/01.desktop/01.adium/docs.md

         - docs
 ---

-> Adium is a free and open source instant messaging application for Mac OS X, written using Mac OS X's Cocoa API, released under the GNU GPL and developed by the Adium team.
-Based on the libpurple protocol library, Adium can connect you to any number of messaging accounts on any combination of supported messaging services (see further down for the list) and then chat with other people using those services.
+> Adium is a free and open source instant messaging client for macOS that supports multiple IM networks including XMPP/Jabber.

 ## Connecting

-Adium users can connect a KodeNet Jabber ID with the following steps.
+Adium users can connect to the KodeNet XMPP/Jabber network with these simple steps.

 1. From the Adium menu select **Preferences**.
 ![Adium](/user/pages/media/adium/connect/step1.png)